mrocklin/blog/_posts/work/2016-04-19-dask-distributed-part-5.md

  <Future: status: finished, type: DataFrame, key: finalize-c8254256b09ae287badca3cf6d9e3142>]
 ```

-If we're willing to wait a bit we can pull data from any future back to our
+If we're willing to wait a bit then we can pull data from any future back to
-local process using the `.result()` method.
-We don't want to do this too much
+our local process using the `.result()` method.
+We don't want to do this too
-though, data transfer can be expensive and we can't hold the entire dataset in
+much though, data transfer can be expensive and we can't hold the entire
-the memory of a single machine.
+dataset in the memory of a single machine.
+Here we just bring back one of the
+dataframes:

 ```python
 >>> df = dfs[0].result()